Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 Suppose that we evaluate the faithfulness of a particular direction pair $\vw,\hat{\vs}$ and let $b$ denote the respective concept detector's bias.
-We use the concept detector ($\vw,b$) in order to collect a set of images containing the concept.
-Subsequently, using these images as an initialization point, we use Deep Dream \citep{feature-viz-olah} to compute \textit{pre-images} \citep{pre-image, pre-image2}, that is, images that maximize the decoding direction $\vw$ at the spatial locations of where the concept was initially found.
+We use the concept detector ($\vw,b$) to collect a set of images containing the concept.
+Subsequently, with these images as an initialization point, we use Deep Dream \citep{feature-viz-olah} to compute \textit{pre-images} \citep{pre-image, pre-image2}, that is, images that maximize the decoding direction $\vw$ at the spatial locations in which the concept was initially found.
 In this manner, we start from an image containing the concept and ask Deep Dream to amplify (in the input pixel space) whatever concept the detector can detect.
 We keep running the activation maximization loop for $K$ iterations and keep a record of how the features (at the locations with the concept) evolve while optimizing.
-Finally, we use all the recorded features collected during the ``dreaming'' optimization in order to fit a parametric line and estimate the direction that best describes feature evolvement while dreaming.
+Finally, we use all the recorded features collected during the ``dreaming'' optimization to fit a parametric line and estimate the direction that best describes feature evolvement while dreaming.
 We call the direction of this line \textit{the dreaming direction} (Fig. \ref{fig:direction-pair-faithfulness-method}).
 We conclude by comparing the dreaming direction of the concept for each image with the respective signal vector in terms of cosine similarity.
-In Figures \ref{fig:dream-signal-vector-hist-eddp-c} and \ref{fig:dream-signal-vector-hist-eddp-u} we provide histograms of these cosine similarities when applying our method to ResNet18 and EfficientNet.
-In all cases, even the ones without considering $\loss^{fso}$, approximately $90\%$ of the signal vectors have cosine similarity with the dreaming directions above 0.7, indicating sufficient faithfulness.
-The effect of $\loss^{fso}$ is to push the distribution to become more Gaussian.
-To validate the effectiveness of the sub-sampling strategy proposed in Section \ref{sec:signal-vectors} we also provide histograms of cosine similarities between signal vectors and dreaming directions in the absence of sub-sampling.
-The results are depicted in Fig. \ref{fig:dream-signal-vector-hist-eddp-u-ns} where, in that case, the deviation of the signal vectors from the dreaming direction is evident.
-Example dreaming pre-images for two cases are provided in Fig. \ref{fig:dream-images} and further details and experiments may be found in Sections \ref{sec:appendix-dream} and \ref{sec:appendix-dream-experiments}.